trombik/jekyll-site-info.mkrsgh.org/makerspace/safety.md

 ---

 Safety is one of the _first_ thing you must master at Makers.
-We do our best to prevent accidents, but the last defence line is you.
+We do our best to prevent accidents, but the last defence line is always you.

 ## General safety guideline